Four Things to Know Before You Begin an Adoption

 In all adoption cases, there will most likely be delays.
 The more entities involved in the minor’s life, the more complex and lengthy of a process it will be.
 The attorneys at Johnson, Westra, Broecker, Whittaker & Newitt, P.C. will provide information for the steps involved in your particular adoption case and keep you informed during the process.

 Attorney Karren Brower has handled several dozens of adoptions.
 She is a D.C.F.S. approved Adoption Attorney Panel Member and represents foster parents in all types of adoptions, both private and D.C.F.S. involved.
 Attorney Brower represents adoptive parents in DuPage and Kane Counties.
-If you are considering adopting a child in Illinois, contact the compassionate, experienced, and dedicated Carol Stream family law attorneys at Johnson, Westra, Broecker, Whittaker & Newitt, P.C. for a consultation on your case, at 630-665-9600, with additional offices in St. Charles and Chicago.
+If you are considering adopting a child in Illinois, contact the compassionate, experienced, and dedicated Carol Stream family law attorneys at Johnson, Westra, Broecker, Whittaker & Newitt, P.C. for a consultation on your case, at 630-665-9600.